Spring Data JPA Specification Criteria Query with IN Clause Example

 }

-Let’s say we have below entity classes for corresponding tables in Oracle or MySQL database.
+Let’s say you have below entity classes for corresponding tables in Oracle or MySQL database.

 I have removed all the getters and setters from the below entity classes.
-We will use these entity classes to fetch results based on search criteria.
+I will use these entity classes to fetch results based on search criteria.

 Table – Region